badkeys/badkeys/SECURITY.md

 ### Infrastructure

 The security of a software relies to a certain degree on its infrastructure.
-Reports about security issues of the [badkeys web page](https://badkeys.info/)([web page source code](https://github.com/badkeys/bkweb), the server where it is hosted, the code repositories, or the pypi packages are also appreciated and will be addressed accordingly.
+Reports about security issues of the [badkeys.info](https://badkeys.info/) web page ([source code](https://github.com/badkeys/bkweb)), the server where it is hosted, the [code repositories](https://github.com/badkeys/), or the [pypi packages]( https://pypi.org/project/badkeys/) are also appreciated and will be addressed accordingly.

 ### Inconclusive list